Hub of northern Spain's staunchly independent Basque region, Bilbao was a gay Mecca

 Next, pop around the block to the sprawling Café Lamiak on Calle Pelota - a mixed,

-two-floor café with a mildly intellectual air or dumb-down a few doors along at the
+two-floor café with a mildly intellectual air.

 Then, as the night deepens, cross over the river south to the friendly weekend cabaret bar